Employment Opportunities

 Reports To: Transportation Coordinator

 Are you a safe, reliable, and punctual driver who enjoys supporting students and helping their school days start and end smoothly?
-We’re looking for a friendly and dependable Shuttle Driver to join our team at The Waldorf School of San Diego.
+We are looking for a friendly and dependable Substitute Shuttle Driver to support our transportation team at The Waldorf School of San Diego on an as-needed basis.

 What You’ll Do: